unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `before`

 > This attribute follows the `transform/@before` attribute and contains the element string that must match the string immediately preceding the start of the string that the @from matches.

-_Attribute:_ `after`

-> This attribute follows the `transform/@after` attribute and contains the element string that must match the string immediately following the end of the string that the `@from` matches.

 _Attribute:_ `order`